 Let's view a set of real-world examples.
 The images below are 100% resolution crops from images captured in RAW format using a Canon EOS M5.
 The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" on a 0-10 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 The following examples are from the center of the frame.